 Streams

-Healthy stream habitats have cool temperatures, high dissolved oxygen, low turbidity, riparian vegetation, and stream channel complexity.
+Healthy stream habitats have adequate streamflow, cool temperatures, high dissolved oxygen, low turbidity, riparian vegetation, and stream channel complexity.
 Stream health benefits from watersheds that store precipitation in springs, wetlands, beaver ponds, and in the streambanks/floodplains.
 In healthy streams, streamflow often overtops streambanks during flood events.
 When this occurs, floodwaters are slowed by streamside vegetation, providing refuge for aquatic species from high flows.
 Finer sediments, larger cobble, and boulders suspended in floodwaters are deposited in floodplains and store water that is later released into the stream channel.
 Stream health also benefits from a diversity of disturbances in the watershed, such as fire, debris slides, windstorms, and floods that increase habitat diversity.
 Floods move large substrate and large woody debris from upper reaches and tributaries to lower reaches within the watershed.

 Stream temperature affects water chemistry and species survival.
 Shade, cool groundwater discharges into the stream, and water quantity moderate stream temperatures.
 Temperature and dissolved oxygen concentration are linked, and both parameters are critical to the reproduction and survival of anadromous fish.
 Stream temperature affects biological triggers for salmon migration, spawning, and egg hatching.
 High stream temperatures and low dissolved oxygen as well as high turbidity can threaten fish survival at various life stages.